TheDrOfDoctoring/Vampiric-Ageing/README.md

 - Less Blood Drain, scaling with Age Rank
 - Step Assist at Rank 2
 - A new Action at Rank 3, which while active allows the player to drain blood from creatures they attack
+- Waterwalking at Rank 4
+- Vampires are now mostly unaffected by Powdered Snow

 However, some penalties also come with increasing age:

 - Increased vulnerability to Fire, Garlic and Holy Water scaling with Age Rank
 - Rare chance to randomly gain the Bad Omen effect
+- Increased prices with villagers